Gloucestershire Basket Ball Association

 • EBBA score pad

-• two different sounding devices (horn, bell, etc. - but no whistles)
+• Sounding device (horn, bell, etc. - but no whistles)

 A warning will be issued on the first offence.
 On subsequent occasions a fine of £20 will be levied.